 A great option for fenugreek drops, this certified organic supplement contains literally nothing else.
 Their herbal extract is fast-absorbing, which means new moms could start seeing results more quickly.
 You can also find fenugreek in capsule form if you prefer that.
 However, if you’ve had no luck with fenugreek in the past, you might want to try a different option.
 Costs $22 for a 30 day supply.

-These organic moringa capsules have been proven to increase lactation and don’t contain additives or preservatives — making them safe for both mom and baby.
+These organic moringa capsules contain only moringa leaf, have been proven to increase lactation and don’t contain additives or preservatives — making them safe for both mom and baby.
 This supplement doesn’t contain fenugreek either, which may mean they’re a viable option for mothers who can’t tolerate that ingredient or who have seen no improvement after taking it.
 It costs $25 for 1-2 month supply (depending on how many you take per day).